 Living in Effingham for the past 40 years I have been a councillor on the Parish Council and Treasurer of the local playing fields association.
 I am a volunteer ranger with the National Trust working for a number of years at Polesden Lacey, and now at Headley Heath helping to reclaim the area back from birch and bracken.

 I was Head of PE at Glebelands for 28 years after three years at Therfield in Leatherhead.
 Born in South Wales, I moved to Guildford when I was 11 and have lived all my life in the Guildford area.
 After engrossing myself in sport for most of my life, (the highlight being selected for a Surrey under 18s Cricket team), I am now enjoying getting to know more about the beautiful area in which I am privileged enough to live in during my retirement.
 I currently volunteer for the Shows and Events team, and chair the Events Committee.

 Having always lived in Reigate or Redhill I have a great interest in the Surrey Hills.
 My wife and I joined the Society soon after it was formed and are Founder Members.

-In my present role as Administrator I send out the circulars notifying members of forthcoming events that are open for booking.
-I receive the requests for places on events and send out confirmation of participation for those who book.
-I also attend the Management Committee and Events Committee meetings as Minute Secretary.
+In my present role as Administrator I send out the circulars notifying members of forthcoming events that are open for booking and help in many ways to organise our events smoothly.
+I also attend the Trustee, Management Committee and Events Committee meetings as Minute Secretary.

 Away from the Society, I have several other interests to keep me busy, including being a volunteer at the National Trust property, Leith Hill Place, and a volunteer on the Bluebell Railway (part of a team who print their tickets using an ex British Railways machine).
 I have also been a member of the Scout Association for over 40 years and have held a variety of leadership and administrative roles.